Olivetti Programma 101: at the origins of the Personal Computer

 The design of the Programma’s body was conducted by Mario Bellini, a then young architect, who was preferred to other designers who had previously worked for Olivetti, such as Ettore Sottsass, Marco Zanuso, and Marcello Nizzoli.
 Zanuso was contacted at first, but his proposal was a massive self-standing box, similar to that of a mainframe, which would have nullified all the effort to keep the device as much small and lightweight as possible.

-The team of Perotto had already created an impromptu wood case for the machine, just to give the P101 some kind of an container, but they were aware they still needed an open-mind architect keen to work on something never seen before.
+The team of Perotto had already created an impromptu wood case for the machine, just to give the P101 some kind of a container, but they were aware they still needed an open-mind architect keen to work on something never seen before.
 The young Bellini was possibly that man.

 Mario Bellini in 1962, photo: Studio Bellini

-For the P101, Bellini conceived a case, mostly made in cast aluminum, whose round-edge shape set it apart from other electronics products by Olivetti, such as the mainframe ELEA 9003 designed by Sottsass only few years before.
+For the P101, Bellini conceived a case, mostly made in cast aluminum, whose round-edge shape set it apart from other electronics products by Olivetti, such as the mainframe ELEA 9003 designed by Sottsass only a few years before.

 The decision to make the case of the Programma 101 in an unconventional material such as die cast alloy (most computers of the time were made in sheet metal) was justified by the need to avoid electromagnetic interference in a home/office environment.